felixlu/awesome-stars/README.md

 - [teableio/teable](https://github.com/teableio/teable) - ✨ The Next Gen Airtable Alternative: No-Code Postgres
 - [Bowen7/regex-vis](https://github.com/Bowen7/regex-vis) - 🎨 Regex visualizer & editor
 - [appwrite/appwrite](https://github.com/appwrite/appwrite) - Build like a team of hundreds_
-- [umami-software/umami](https://github.com/umami-software/umami) - Umami is a simple, fast, privacy-focused alternative to Google Analytics.
+- [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and cycles the easiest way on the planet.
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
 - [soybeanjs/soybean-admin](https://github.com/soybeanjs/soybean-admin) - A clean, elegant, beautiful and powerful admin template, based on Vue3, Vite6, TypeScript, Pinia, NaiveUI and UnoCSS. 一个清新优雅、高颜值且功能强大的后台管理模板，基于最新的前端技术栈，包括 Vue3, Vite5, TypeScript, Pinia, NaiveUI 和 Uno